dzufferey/resync_oopsla20_artifact/README.md

 ### Install dependencies

 The tools we use have some external dependencies and we group their installation here.
-Here are the command to intall the dependencies.
+Here are the command to install the dependencies.

 * Utils:
   ```sh